intergiro/developer-portal/docs/3d/getting-started/specification.md

 Response to this invalid request would contain list of errors that describe exactly what was wrong.

----
+## Tips

 Most of the time returned errors are very precise, but unfortunately in case of very complex request payloads, the error could be more generic.
-Make sure that you always follow the specification and validation rules to avoid unexpected issues.
+**Make sure that you always follow the specification and validation rules to avoid unexpected issues**.

+In case you're not sure about usage of any of the endpoints from the specification, remember to **check other sections on our [developer portal](/3d)**.
+There's a high chance that this operation that you're having troubles with is described somewhere here with additional examples and descriptions.